attachmentsme/developer-blog/cloudfront.md

 As the graph above shows, our load-times were pushing 8-seconds!

 AWS provides a Content Distribution Network called CloudFront.
-I had wanted to try out CloudFront for quite some time, figuring that it would be a quick performance win; While I expected speed improvements, I was blown away by just how much faster load times ended up being.
+I had wanted to try out CloudFront for quite some time, figuring that it would be a quick performance win; while I expected speed improvements, I was blown away by just how much faster load times ended up being.

 In this post I'll: